 In 2015, Williams designed the iconic, giant kinetic chandelier for Omnia nightclub at Caesar’s Palace, Las Vegas.
 Subsequent night club commissions include “Hi” club in Ibiza and “Chroma” club in Seoul, South Korea.

-Theatre projects include collaborating with Complicite for their production of The Master and Margarita at the Barbican, London and at the Avignon Festival.
+Theatre projects include video design for Prima Facie, starring Jodie Comer, at the Harold Pinter Theatre, London, and collaborating with Complicite for their production of The Master and Margarita at the Barbican, London and at the Avignon Festival.

 He designed the lighting and directed the video content for the Queen musical We Will Rock You which played in theatres worldwide, including a twelve-year run at London’s Dominion Theatre.

 Other theatre work includes designing lighting and video scenery for Dawn French, French & Saunders, Little Britain Live, Pam Ann at the Bloomsbury Theatre, London, and the Barbarella musical at Vienna’s Raimund Theatre.